Skip to content

 JSON key-value pairs

 JSON key-value pairs allow you to easily write a request for an endpoint that expects a JSON format.
-You can only use this feature with an endpoint that expects a JSON request.
+You can only use this with an endpoint that expects a JSON request.
 For example, if your key is message_body, the corresponding value might be Your order just arrived!.
 After you’ve entered your key-value pair, the composer will configure your request in JSON syntax, and a preview of your JSON request will automatically populate.

-Request body set to JSON key-value pairs
+Request body set to JSON key-value pairs.

 Raw text

 The raw text option gives you the flexibility to write a request for an endpoint that expects a body of any format.
-For example, you might use this feature to write a request for an endpoint that expects your request to be in XML format.
-Both personalization and internationalization using Liquid is supported in raw text.
+For example, you might use this to write a request for an endpoint that expects your request to be in XML format.

 If you set the Content-Type request header to application/x-www-form-url-encoded, the request body must be formatted as a URL-encoded string.
 For example: